lukew3/ttr-typing-test-file-format/README.md

   * `characters` - List of integers counting number of correct, incorrect, extra, and missed characters

 ### data
-Contains an array of event objects, each which has a time, event, and if the event added a letter, a letter field will be included.
+Contains an array of event arrays.
+Each event array has two elements.
+The first is the time and the second is the key.
 * `time` - An integer representing the time that the event occurred in milliseconds from the beginning of the test
 * `key` - The key pressed.